te-agma-at/FNF-PsychEngine/README.md

 ## Mod Support
 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

+## EXPANDED Features
+* Winning Icons!
+* EXPANDED Lua Support!
+* Shaders, probably
+* You can now mess with note graphics in Lua
+* More achievements
+* Mechanics from Hypno's Lullaby
+* And more to come in the near future!

 ## Atleast one change to every week: